sebastianmeyer-1/mcp/README.md

-# mcp
-MCP in Enterprise Integration
+# MCP in Enterprise Integration
+## Conceptual Design
+Task: Purchase Order from Customer
+AI-Agent: Solve problems with MCPs for CRM and SAP